mihirpkanade-ops/Healthcare_Readmissions_Analytics/README.md

 ## Key Findings

 **Readmission quality profile outperforms star ratings as a predictor.**
-Adding a hospital's net readmission performance score — the count of readmission measures rated better minus worse than the national average — to the baseline predictors pushes adjusted R² from 8.3% to 14.0%.
+Adding a hospital's net readmission performance score, the count of readmission measures rated better minus worse than the national average to the baseline predictors pushes adjusted R² from 8.3% to 14.0%.
 This single addition accounts for the largest improvement across all 7 models tested, outperforming state fixed effects, log transformation, and interaction terms.

 **Structural factors explain 15.3% of variance in the best model.**
 Adding state fixed effects alongside the readmission quality composite (Model 5) achieves an adjusted R² of 15.3%.
-The remaining ~85% reflects patient-level factors — comorbidities, socioeconomic status, discharge support — that facility-level CMS data does not capture.
+The remaining ~85% reflects patient-level factors - comorbidities, socioeconomic status, discharge support that facility-level CMS data does not capture.
 This is expected and consistent with the nature of aggregate hospital reporting.